 PREVENTING RADICALISATION

-Our staff/volunteers are aware that children are vulnerable to extremist ideology and radicalisation.
+Our staff/volunteers are aware that children can be vulnerable to extremist ideology and radicalisation.
 Similar to protecting children from other forms of harms and abuse, protecting children from this risk is part of our schools safeguarding approach.